Mean field games with incomplete information: The case of observed payments

 \subsection{Evolution of the belief}

 This section describes the evolution of the belief of the players in the context of observed payments, given that the strategies of the players are given by a function $b : [0,T]\times \mathbb{T}^d \to \mathbb{R}^d$.
-First, recall that, because at any time the players observe the payments, the process $(µ_t)_{t \geq 0}$, which represents the common belief on the repartition of players, has to be valued in \be \mathcal{A} := \{ µ \in \mpptd, \exists g, µ \text{ a.e. in } m, f(m) = g\}. \ee Consider the total information the players have received up to the time $t\geq 0$, when the initial distribution of players is $m\in \mptd$.
-Denoting this information $\mathcal{F}(t,m)$, one finds \be \mathcal{F}(t,m) := (f(K_sm))_{s \in [0,t]}. \ee
+First, recall that, because at any time the players observe the payments, the process $(µ_t)_{t \geq 0}$, which represents the common belief on the distribution of players, has to be valued in \be \mathcal{A} := \{ µ \in \mpptd, \exists g, µ \text{ a.e. in } m, f(m) = g\}. \ee Consider the total information the players have received up to the time $t\geq 0$, when the initial distribution of players is $m\in \mptd$.
+Denoting this information $\mathcal{F}(t,m)$, one finds